BMW M5 review

 Although the M5’s V8 is relatively compact at 4.4-litres, it’s not especially efficient.
-You can get 26.9mpg out of the standard car, or 26.1mpg out of the Competition – but clearly any temptation to access the available performance will skewer you at the petrol pumps.
+Officially, you can get around 25 mpg out of the Competition, but clearly any temptation to access the available performance will skewer you at the petrol pumps.

 Your BMW M5 insurance isn’t going to be cheap either, as the model’s high price and vast performance make the model a shoe-in for the most expensive Group 50 insurance rating.

 Used prices for German super saloons are often a talking point on enthusiast forums.
 They inevitably look tempting value as they drop in price like a stone the moment the original owner drives out of the showroom.
-You can expect to lose around 50 per cent of your purchase price if you keep an M5 for three years.
+You can expect to lose around 57 per cent of your purchase price over a typical three-year/36,000-mile ownership period.

 Interior, design and technology